usage in Python (after

 pip install transformers):

-from transformers import pipeline corrector = pipeline( 'text2text-generation', 'pszemraj/grammar-synthesis-small', ) raw_text = 'i can has cheezburger' results = corrector(raw_text) print(results)
+from transformers import pipeline corrector = pipeline( 'text2text-generation', 'pszemraj/grammar-synthesis-base', ) raw_text = 'i can has cheezburger' results = corrector(raw_text) print(results)

 The intent is to create a text2text language model that successfully completes "single-shot grammar correction" on a potentially grammatically incorrect text that could have a lot of mistakes with the important qualifier of it does not semantically change text/information that IS grammatically correct.

 Compare some of the heavier-error examples on other grammar correction models to see the difference :)

 - this is still a work-in-progress and while probably useful for "single-shot grammar correction" in a lot of cases, give the outputs a glance for correctness ok?

 Obviously, this section is quite general as there are many things one can use "general single-shot grammar correction" for.
 Some ideas or use cases:

 - Correcting highly error-prone LM outputs.
 Some examples would be audio transcription (ASR) (this is literally some of the examples) or something like handwriting OCR.